bgribble/lw/README.md

 `lw <vimkeys> <history-offset-count>`

-Given a Vim Golf-style sequence of keypresses (by default, `yiW`), `lw` looks at the console output of a previous command (by default, the last one), executes the Vim keypresses against the console output of that command, then prints the contents of "0 (the yank register).
+Given a Vim Golf-style sequence of keypresses as `<vimkeys>` (by default, `yiW`), `lw` looks at the console output of a previous command (by default, the last one), executes the Vim keypresses against the console output of that command, then prints the contents of "0 (the yank register).

 The cursor is positioned at G$ (end of last line) to start.